yuvalmay30/seinfeld-noisy-pixels-cleaning/README.md

 I know that the final result isn't perfect and requires more work but for the sake of the challenge it is quite good.

 We saw 2 different approaches, one used popular and easy-to-use filters (median, average, bilateral filter) and the other one was more sophisticated, which used the utility of other frames that can help processing another frame.
 All the solutions have their own trade-offs, some are easy-to-use and fast, others are more accurate but sophisticated and slow.

+There is much future work left to do in order to make it perfect :)

 Feel free to contribute to the project.
 You are more than welcome to contact me on LinkedIn (https://www.linkedin.com/in/yuval-maymon-007a36173/) and ask questions.